honeycombio/helm-charts/charts/refinery/README.md

 ## Upgrading

 ### Upgrading from 1.2.0 or earlier
-`PeerManagement` defaults are being set, including `NetworkIdentifierName: eth0` this was necessary to ensure communications when DNS on K8s can be flaky at times (especially on startup).
+`PeerManagement` defaults are being set, including `NetworkIdentifierName: eth0`.
+This was necessary to ensure communications when DNS on K8s can be flaky at times (especially on startup).
 If you had set this before you may need to update to use `eth0` instead as the value since the base image has also changed which controls this.